ramyrams/QA-Automation/NonFunctionalTesting/APITesting/readme.md

 My API returns dynamic response and none of the above fit to my needs.

+Below are the skills a Team/Team Members needs to have to succeed with API Testing.

+* Have Curiosity to Learn and Research.
+* Able to understand Business Requirements with Functional Requirements
+* Able to Collaborate and Communicate with Developers
+* Able to Read the API Documentation if readily available (or) Find them Online.
+* Testing Skills and Mindset how to Test with various conditions (rationally/logically).
+* Able to Plan the testing activity and Inform the relevant stakeholders (internal/external) about how the testing will be approached and Ask for feedback.
+* Have knowledge on SQL and Able to perform Queries (simple) to validate the information.
+* Have knowledge on How HTTP Works.
+* Have Knowledge about JSON and XML.
+(Basics)
+* Have Knowledge on REST vs SOAP. and Find out what APIs we are going to Test.
+* Have Knowledge on API Testing Tools.
+Example - SOAP UI, POSTMAN, SWAGGER
+* Ablility to decide what tools we could use for API Testing.
+* Have Knowledge to use Web Developer Tools.
+* Additional: Have Knowledge on Fiddler, Charles, Fiddler.
+* From Danny Dainton: We should have Knowledge on Scripting.
+(Javascript) for Writing Tests on Postman.
+* From Yogitha (Ex-Colleague in Unilog): We should have knowledge on Groovy Scripts.
+* Having Knowledge about API Security.
+Security of APIs is essential.
+* Mentoring/Teaching the team/stakeholders on How the testing has been performed.
+(Remember: Not everyone will be able to know How testing is done)
+* Bonus: Be Open to Read/Learn about APIs Online/Books and how others are performing API Testing.

 # Types of assertions
 * Status code